blw043/nesmus3/README.md

 ## Known current issues

 The hardware sweep command, $FD, is broken.
-Apparently